By Lawrence Haywood, Jul 31, 2024

 Che Thai

-Not strictly a dessert, but it tastes like a tiramisu and is a great representative for Hanoi street food, Ca Phe Trung (rather unappealingly translated to ‘egg coffee’) is whisked egg yolk in coffee, served hot or cold and consumed with a spoon.
-It’s sweet but not sickly, and comes with a caffeine boost to continue your explorations of finding what to eat in Hanoi.
+Not strictly a dessert, but it tastes like a tiramisu and is a great representative of Hanoi street food, Ca Phe Trung (rather unappealingly translated to ‘egg coffee’) is whisked egg yolk in coffee, served hot or cold and consumed with a spoon.
+It’s sweet but not sickly and comes with a caffeine boost to continue your explorations of finding what to eat in Hanoi.

 It’s very unlikely that you will find Ca Phe Trung in any other district than the Old Quarter.
 Though delicious, it is not very popular among locals and places like Giang Café - 39 Nguyen Huu Huan will likely be full of foreign and Vietnamese tourists, but that really takes nothing away from the exceptional flavour you can find here.